I’m Ashley, a brand & web designer for creatives from photographers to artists to life coaches.

 I started picking up clients and moving forward, chugging along with all sorts of drive and determination.
 THIS is what I was meant to be doing all along.
 But I know I had to experience all the things I had in the last 10 years to be where I am now.
 There’s no shortcut to that.

 I forgot to mention, in 2010, after my oldest was born, I had decided to pursue a career I had always wanted, but was honestly too scared to try: photography.
 So I worked and worked and worked on it and found myself in 2016, shooting weddings nearly every weekend.
 I photographed everything from families to cake smashes to headshots to concerts, but weddings were my jam.
 I’ve since (mostly) retired from doing this because it’s just not my jam anymore, but this experience was necessary to put me in the position I’m in now, working with you fine folks, the crazy-talented photographers of the world!

-So here I am, working my butt off yet again, but this time so crazy excited to get up and do it everyday.
-I love seeing my growth and progress and purpose, but even more, I love seeing my clients over-the-moon excited when they get their new branding or website handed to them.
+So here I am, working my butt off yet again, but this time, so crazy excited to get up and do it everyday.
+I love seeing my clients over-the-moon excited when they see their new branding or website for the first time.
 It’s a step toward feeling legit in the massive world of photography and really putting themselves out there as a brand and being PROUD of their business.
-Proud enough to blast it on social media, to your friends and family, to the world.
+Proud enough to blast it on social media, to their friends and family, to the world.
 It’s huge for so many and I get to be a part of it.
 How cool is that?